-People at high risk for pneumococcal disease include:
+People at high risk for pneumonia include:

 - Adults age 65 years or older

-- Persons with certain chronic illnesses or conditions
+- Persons with certain chronic illnesses or conditions including asthma, diabetes or heart disease

 How it spreads